mosra/magnum-bindings/doc/python/magnum.math.rst

     As shown above, all math types are constructible from a (nested) tuple of matching type, matching the convenience of C++11 uniform initializers.
-As another example, a function accepting a `Quaternion` will accept a :py:`((x, y, z), w)` tuple as well, but not :py:`(x, y, z, w)`, as that is not convertible to a pair of a three-component vector and a scalar.
+As another example, a function accepting a :ref:`Quaternion` will accept a :py:`((x, y, z), w)` tuple as well, but not :py:`(x, y, z, w)`, as that is not convertible to a pair of a three-component vector and a scalar.